David Michael San Juan

-David Michael M. San Juan is a Filipino Marxist writer, researcher, activist, and professor.
-He was chosen Mananaysay ng Taon (Essayist of the Year) in 2009 and Makata ng Taon (Poet of the Year) in 2010 by the Komisyon sa Wikang Filipino (KWF or Commission in the Filipino Language).
+David Michael M. San Juan is a Filipino Marxist writer, activist, and professor.
+He was awarded the title of Mananaysay ng Taon (Essayist of the Year) in 2009 and Makata ng Taon (Poet of the Year) in 2010 by the Komisyon sa Wikang Filipino (KWF or Commission in the Filipino Language).

+Early life and education

+San Juan graduated with a Bachelor in Secondary Education (BSE), major in Filipino, magna cum laude, from Bulacan State University and a Master of Arts (MA) in Filipino from the Philippine Normal University.
+He later earned his Doctor of Philosophy (PhD) in Southeast Asian Studies from Centro Escolar University.

 Career

-San Juan is an associate professor at the Filipino/Philippine Studies Department of De La Salle University and is the 4th congressional nominee of ACT Teachers Partylist in the 2016 elections, which gained two seats in the Philippine Congress.
+San Juan is an associate professor in the Filipino/Philippine Studies Department at De La Salle University.
+He served as the 4th congressional nominee of the ACT Teachers Partylist during the 2016 elections, where the party secured two seats in the Philippine Congress.

-San Juan is among the founders of the language advocacy group Tanggol Wika that successfully led initiatives to stop the implementation of a government order that abolishes the Filipino language subject in Philippine colleges and universities.
-He is also the current public information officer of the Alliance of Concerned Teachers-Private Schools (ACT-Private Schools) and president of the Pambansang Samahan sa Linggwistika at Literaturang Filipino (PSLLF/National Organization for Filipino Linguistics and Literature).